 Reaching your running potential requires access to sport specific information.
 URP episodes feature elite runners, veterans, wacky characters, and a variety of qualified experts to discuss everything necessary to be successful on the trails.
 Each episode is about an hour long–perfect for listening to on a mid week run or commute.

 Mix in a bunch of gear reviews, beer talk and commentary, and you’ve got a pretty good understanding of our interests.

 The goal with URP is to help ferry our sport into its next chapter.
 Races are getting bigger, purses are getting larger, runners are starting younger, and it’s in all of our interest to pay attention to this transition.
 Now, go out and run.

 Whether it’s training, racing, or even just talking about running, I’m a happy guy.
-I run everything from beer miles to road 5ks to 100 milers in the mountains, and am currently tempting the ultra gods by having
+I run everything from beer miles to road 5ks to 100 milers in the mountains, and love them all.

 I’ve been running for about 30 years and plan on making a good go at the next three decades as well.

 If you’ve got an interesting story or would like us try your wares, shoot me an email.
 I handle all booking, editing, advertising, and product reviews for the site and would love to chat.

 Sarah Lavender Smith, 45, took up running two decades ago on the first Monday in March of 1994, one day after she watched a couple of friends run the Napa Marathon.
 A former smoker who never played sports, she vowed to train herself to run that marathon the following and break four hours, which she did.
 For about ten years she raced 10k, halfs and marathons, pausing only for two pregnancies, and then transitioned to trail racing and ultra distances.